nabz1999/Blockchain-Encrypted-Voting/README.md

-# Blockchain Encrypted Voting System
+# BLOVOS
+A BLOckchain VOting System